paulobtn/cli-bookmarker/README.md

 ## TODO

-* import favorites from browser
+* Import favorites from browser
-* limit the amount of characters in the url when displaying in fzf
+* Limit the amount of characters in the url when displaying in fzf
+* Make it POSIX compliant

 ## License